J. Andreas Bærentzen, January 2018 (revised February 2021)

-An important concern was to be able to run PyGEL inside a Jupyter Notebook.
+An important concern (for teaching) was to be able to run PyGEL inside a Jupyter Notebook.
 It is probably best to use a programming editor or an IDE to develop code, but for presentation purposes, the ability provided by JN to mix code, output from code, and text is very hard to beat.
 One big stumbling block was that we wanted students to be able to show 3D models inside a Jupyter Notebook.
 Several frameworks ostensibly make this possible, but because of subtle bugs almost none of these do so in a way that allows the 3D model to survive into a static HTML page generated from the Notebook.
 One exception turned out to be Plotly.
 HTML pages generated from ipynb files using the Nbconvert program would actually retain interactive views of 3D models.
 Thus, the PyGEL package contains a module called

 m, creates a